 The program is supplemented by an intensive language class with local teachers, tailored to the student’s Spanish proficiency.
 While this class is optional, it is highly encouraged for all participants.
 Students will be assigned a level according to their language skills.
 These classes will meet in the morning from Monday-Friday for 2 hours every day for the first 6 weeks of the program, to give the students ample background and time to brush up on their language skills.
 There will be some interruption in the schedule for the full day field visits.
 Upon return to Tucson, the students will have the opportunity to test out of the equivalent of the language classes they have taken in Oaxaca.

-Courses offered in Oaxaca (undergraduate students must take 12 units total/graduate students must take 9 units total):
+Courses offered in Oaxaca (undergraduate students take a maximum of 12 units total/graduate students take 9 units total):

 The final grade for the undergraduate students will be based on a weekly reaction papers, a video journal, in class assignments and the final research paper.
 Graduate students will supplement these requirements with more extensive readings and a more advanced research paper.